platformsh/platformsh-docs/docs/src/development/ssh/_index.md

 A key pair is valid for as long as you have access to the private key on the system from which you are connecting.
 If you have a key pair available, you are not prompted to login.

 To keep connection secure, you need to regularly update the keys you use.
-A well-encrypted key is no substitute for
+A well-encrypted key is no substitute for regular key rotation.

 If you used GitHub to sign up for your Platform.sh account, your public keys from GitHub are automatically synced to your Platform.sh account.
 So you can use them already with the CLI or to [connect to a server](#connect-to-your-server-with-SSH).